pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

   - Its more efficient because it now shares the computations of the four times needed.
   - Another example would be:
     - ![](Images/22.png)
-  - This example has a total of 16 sliding windows that shares the computation together.
   - [[Sermanet et al., 2014, OverFeat: Integrated recognition, localization and detection using convolutional networks]](https://arxiv.org/abs/1312.6229)
 - The weakness of the algorithm is that the position of the rectangle wont be so accurate.
 Maybe none of the rectangles is exactly on the object you want to recognize.
   - ![](Images/23.png)